Presentation of the Nutrition Facts Table

 All versions of the NFt must be set out in accordance with the format specified in the applicable figures in the Nutrition Facts Table Formats section.
 The core nutrients must always be declared in the order and in the units shown in the applicable format.
 Vitamins and minerals (other than sodium, potassium, calcium and iron, which are core nutrients) are usually declared in the bottom part of the table.
 For order of presentation of additional nutrients, refer to Additional Nutrition Information section in Information within the Nutrition Facts Table, and to the Additional Information in the Nutrition Facts Table section in Foods Intended Solely for Infants Six Months of Age or Older but Less Than One Year of Age.

 Font is a style of print.
 A Nutrition Facts table (NFt) must use a single non-decorative "sans serif" font [B.01.450(3)(a), FDR].
 "Serif" is a slight finishing stroke or projection off the main stroke of a letter, for example "S" contrasted with "S".
 Sans serif fonts are those fonts that do not have finishing strokes on the letters.
 Decorative fonts are also not permitted.

 - Sans Serif Font: Arial and Helvetica are sans serif fonts; they are acceptable.

 - Serif Font: Times New Roman is a serif font; it is not acceptable.

-For example, the NFT in the image below uses a "serif" font.
-"Serif" fonts are not permitted for use in the NFT.
+For example, the NFt in the image below, which is the Simplified Standard Format table, uses a "serif" font.
+"Serif" fonts are not permitted for use in the NFt.

-The NFT in the image below uses more than one font.
-Notice that the title "Nutrition Facts" and the serving size are in a different font from the rest of the NFT.
-The use of more than one font is not acceptable in the NFT.
+The NFt in the image below uses more than one font.
+Notice that the title "Nutrition Facts" and the serving of stated size "Per HM (MM)" are in a different font from the rest of the NFt.
+The use of more than one font is not acceptable in the NFt.

 Font Size and Width